UofT-DSI/visualization/README.md

 Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.

 ## Policies
 * **Accessibility:** We want to provide an accessible learning environment for all.
-If there is something we can do to make this course more accessible to you, please let us know.
+If there is something we can do to make this Module more accessible to you, please let us know.
-* **Course communications:** Communications take place over email or on Slack.
+* **Module communications:** Communications take place over email or on Slack.
 If communicating over email, please include "DSI-Visualization" or similar in the subject line, e.g. "DSI-Visualization: Visualization question"
 * **Camera:** Keeping your camera on is optional.
 * **Microphone:** Please keep microphones muted unless you need to speak.
 Please indicate your name before speaking as some Zoom configurations make it hard to tell who is talking!
 * **Assessment:** There will be homework which **is not** graded, but highly recommended, and there will be two assignments which **are** graded.